saucelabs/sauce-docs/docs/api-testing/use-cases/key-value.md

    <img src={useBaseUrl('img/api-testing/kv-examples/kv-set.png')} alt="set method for K/V store component" />

-   With this step, you set the Key/Value pair in the store.
-In this case, `prods` equals to `products[0].name`, which evaluates to `Baseball Cap`.
+   In this step, you set the Key/Value pair in the store.
+In this case, `prods` equals `products[0].name`, which evaluates to `Baseball Cap`.

 6. Next, add another **K/V Store** component.